ankurRangi/wiai_farmer_app/README.md

 External APIs Used: **Google Translate APIs** [Link](https://cloud.google.com/translate/docs/basic/translate-text-basic)

+## Assumption:
+**Keeping the default password as "temp@123" for users in csv and the phone number is used as the username for the model**

 Note: To get a idea about the project please go through the API Documentation.pdf file for better understanding.